SeanDaBlack/KelloggBot/README.md

 `export PATH=$PATH:$(pwd)`

 `python req.py` to run.
-It will loop until you kill the job. `ctrl + c` in your terminal to give the pro lifes a break (optional).
+It will loop until you kill the job. `ctrl + c` in your terminal to give the hiring managers a break (optional).

 mac: